speezepearson/biatob/README.markdown

 --------------

 ### P1: make this something _I_ want to use
-- offer to email users about resolved bets
+- offer to email users to remind them to resolve bets

 ### P2: make this something other hardcore betting nerds might use
 - consider a better model of user identity -- UserUserView is gross